Rosa-Luxemburgstiftung-Berlin/ansible-opnsense-facts/README.md

 # ansible-opnsense-facts
 gather ansible facts for opnsense

-will provide you with some local facts per package:
+will provide you with some local facts per package and a firmware changelog list:

 ```json
 "ansible_local": {